-Basic school-wide rules:
+School-wide rules:

-- 1. Students are to comply with every faculty and staff directive at all times. - 2.
-Students are to use an appropriate voice when speaking. - 3.
-Students are to keep hands, feet, and other body parts to themselves. - 4.
-Students are to speak respectfully to others (no profanity or name-calling).
+- 1. Students are to keep hands and feet to themselves. - 2.
+Students are to comply with faculty and staff directives. - 3.
+Students are to communicate respectfully to others (no profanity or name-calling). - 4.
+Students must use technology appropriately.